 Extracting simulations [1].
 Summarising the requested statistics neatly [2].
 Comment saying that it is not multiple standard deviations (less than 2) and thus fairly reasonable [2].

-1.5) Read in the data set and explore it visually.
+1.5) Import the data set into R and explore it visually.
 You could use a histogram or density plot and discuss what you see. [ 4 ]

 "STSB6816Test1Data2023.xlsx" |> openxlsx::read.xlsx("TestData") -> d